The people-pleaser and controller attraction (and the fixes)

 The opposite of control and people-pleasing?
 Trust and flow and pleasing ourselves.

-And I promise when you get good at those things all of your relationships improve dramatically, starting with the one you have with yourself.
+And I promise when you get good at these all your relationships improve dramatically, starting with the one with yourself.